You’ve probably heard a lot about Slack – the messaging app that almost every workplace seems to be using.

 - High quality digestible content using the GIF creator app

-- Annotated screenshots and images
+- Annotated screen capture on mac and images

 And we’ve made sure our Slack integration is unfurling compatible – so you’ll be able to watch and view all your CloudApp content right inside the app.

 Hopefully now you’ve gotten a better picture of how helpful Slack can be for bringing teams together and streamlining communications.

 If that’s the case – and you know a few people still in the dark about Slack – click one of the buttons to the left to share this post!